20 of the best classic books to read in your lifetime [my must-read list]

 6. Rebecca by Daphne du Maurier

 Why should you read Rebecca?
-Because this gripping masterpiece was the psychological thriller of its time – and is just as haunting today.
+This gripping masterpiece was the psychological thriller of its time – and is just as haunting today.

 I first read Rebecca as a teen and had no idea what to expect.
 I was expecting something boring, honestly, but found a dark psychological tale of secrets and betrayal.